chaordic-cp/KRTH/README.md

 # KRTH
-google colab notebooks porting book Knowledge Rather Than Hope from R to Python
+google colab notebooks with some overview, excercises, and code snippets from Knowledge Rather Than Hope using python instead of R

 https://www.amazon.com/Knowledge-rather-than-Hope-Mathematical/dp/B01FGOJTKQ